Chrysler minivans: ES platform

 The ES platform is the European counterpart to the North American AS platform.
-Alongside production by Windsor Assembly in Canada, production of export-market minivans began in 1992 in Graz, Austria (in the Eurostar joint venture factory between Chrysler and Steyr-Daimler-Puch).
+Alongside production by Windsor Assembly in Canada, production of export-market minivans began in 1992 in Graz, Austria (at the Eurostar joint venture factory between Chrysler and Steyr-Daimler-Puch).
 Alongside the European-market Chrysler Voyager and Grand Voyager, the ES platform serves as the basis for the Dodge Mini Ram Van (a cargo van exclusive to the Netherlands).

 Third generation (1996–2000)

-The third-generation Chrysler minivans were released in January 1995 for model year 1996.
+The third-generation Chrysler minivans were released in January 1995 for the 1996 model year.
 In a $2.8 billion redesign of the model line (the most expensive design program ever undertaken by Chrysler at the time), the Dodge Caravan, Plymouth Voyager, and Chrysler Town & Country underwent their first complete redesign since their introduction.
 The Dodge Caravan (Chrysler Caravan in Mexico) and Plymouth Voyager were both returned in both standard and extended-wheelbase versions; the Chrysler Town & Country was expanded into a full model line, introducing multiple trim levels and a short-wheelbase body.

 Designated the Chrysler NS platform, the minivans again used a front-wheel drive chassis (with all-wheel drive as an option).
 Nearly four inches taller than its predecessor, the third generation adopted a cab forward configuration, shifting the windshield and dashboard forward.
 As a first in an American-market large minivan, a driver-side sliding door (originally intended for the first-generation model line, but deleted to reduce costs) was introduced as an option.
 To improve the flexibility of seat removal, the rear seat latches were redesigned, with bench seat latches set on rollers.
 To further differentiate each model line, designers styled the Caravan, Voyager, and Town & Country with distinct front fascias and exterior trim; exterior woodgrain trim was retired from all three model lines.
 In another change, the hood ornament was deleted (the only Chrysler Pentastar visible to the driver was on the steering wheel).

 Replacing the TEVan, the Dodge Caravan EPIC electric vehicle was produced from 1999 to 2000 (taking its name from a 1992 concept car); the EPIC was leased to fleet buyers.

 Coinciding with the phaseout of the Plymouth brand, Chrysler introduced a Chrysler-brand Voyager and Grand Voyager for North America for 2000 (sold concurrently alongside its Plymouth namesake).